 - Periodically, or as recommended by the manufacturer or applicable legislation.

 - Schedule a detailed inspection of all hoists.

 - Replace items not operating properly.
 Tag defective items and remove from service for repair by a competent person.

-- Post the safe load limit on the hoist.
+- Check that the safe load limit is posted on the hoist.

 - Keep wire ropes and chains lubricated.